pypeit/PypeIt/doc/pypeit_par.rst

 ``locations``    list, ndarray  ..
 0.0, 0.5, 1.0  Locations of the bars, in a list, specified as a fraction of the slit width
 ``sig_thresh``   int, float     ..
 1.0            Significance threshold for finding an alignment trace.
 This should be a lownumber to ensure that the algorithm finds all bars.
 The algorithm willthen only use the N most significant detections, where N is the numberof elements specified in the "locations" keyword argument
 ``trace_npoly``  int            ..
 8              Order of the polynomial to use when fitting the trace of a single bar
 ``trim_edge``    list           ..
-1, 1           Trim the slit by this number of pixels left/right before finding objects
+0, 0           Trim the slit by this number of pixels left/right before finding alignment bars
 ===============  =============  =======  =============  ================================================================================================================================================================================================================================================================================